logicbox/onair-cli/README.md

 'aircraftId' is a 32 character UUID available from the aircraft details page in the OnAir client.

+### (VA) Virtual Airline
+Get summary information for a given virtual airline **Note:** You must specify a vaId prior to being able to run this command

+`onair-cli va`

 ### Save Credentials

-`onair-cli set-creds --apiKey=[API_KEY] --world=[WORLD] --companyId=[COMPANY_ID]`
+`onair-cli set-creds --apiKey=[API_KEY] --world=[WORLD] --companyId=[COMPANY_ID] --vaId=[VIRTUAL_AIRLINE_ID]`

 Your OnAir API key and Company ID are found in the bottom left of the settings page in the OnAir client.
 The world name is 'cumulus', 'stratus', or 'thunder'.
+Your OnAir Virtual Airline ID can be found in the Manage VA options screen.

 ### Delete Credentials